Accreditation by AACSB International, the premier accreditation association for business schools.

 All undergraduate business students must declare and fulfill the requirements for a major in at least one of the following areas: Accounting, Finance, General Business, International Business, Organizational Behavior and Human Resources Management, Entrepreneurship and Innovation Management, Operations and Supply Chain Management, or Marketing.
 The majors in the BBA program are developed around market needs and faculty expertise and allow you to focus your studies and develop skills in an area of business consistent with your career objectives.

-In the Fall of 2019, SOM will require all students to participate in career development activities to enhance their employability skills.
+In the fall of 2019, all first time enrolled students in the School of Management will be required all to participate in career development activities to enhance their employability skills.
 Students will gain practical work experience and career development activities to earn 30 points prior to graduation.
-Students will be able to attend or participate in presentation, workshops, and seminars/online tutorials.
-Learn more about the Career Development Requirement here.
+Students will be able to attend or participate in presentations, workshops, and seminars/online tutorials.

 The School of Management honors program offers students of superior ability and demonstrated achievement an opportunity to broaden and enrich their management education.
 Supplementing and paralleling the regular curriculum, it encourages greater depth and breadth in regular courses and offers independent study and research.
 The program includes an opportunity for off-campus study and an honors thesis.
 Upon completion of the program, students are named a School of Management honor program scholar, which is denoted on their transcript and diploma.